Gasorekibo/alu-higher_level_programming/python-classes/README.md

-class that define square with private attribute size
+a class that define an area of square